ng-consult/ng1-server/README.md

 ### Pros:

 - It is quicker to develop a website from scratch with Angular than traditional Server Side technologies
-- You don't have to change your existing code base to make an existing AngularJS app work.
+- You have to slighly modify your existing code base to enable server side $http caching.
 - Your website, once the page loaded, will behave as a web application - which means a much richer user experience

 ##Cons